Country music singer Toby Keith dies at 62 after battling stomach cancer

-According to the statement, Keith passed away peacefully on Monday surrounded by his family.
+Keith passed away peacefully surrounded by his family, according to a statement posted on his official website and social media accounts.

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.